analysis-tools-dev/static-analysis/README.md

 - [Attackflow Extension](https://www.attackflow.com/Extension) :copyright: - Attackflow plugin for Visual Studio, which enables developers to find critical security bugs at real time in the source code without any prior knowledge.
 - [Gitleaks](https://github.com/zricethezav/gitleaks) - A SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
+- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) - iblessing is an iOS security exploiting toolkit.
+It can be used for reverse engineering, binary analysis and vulnerability mining.
+- [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.
+- [Oversecured](https://oversecured.com) :copyright: - A mobile app vulnerability scanner, designed for security researchers and bug bounty hackers.
+It also allows integrations into the DevOps process for businesses.
+- [Qualys Container Security](https://www.qualys.com/apps/container-security) :copyright: - Container native application protection to provide visibility and control of containerized applications.
+- [tfsec](https://github.com/tfsec/tfsec) - Terraform static analysis tool that prevents potential security issues by checking cloud misconfigurations at build time and directly integrates with the HCL parser for better results.
+Checks for violations of AWS, Azure and GCP security best practice recommendations.

 <h2 id="smart-contracts">Smart Contracts</h2>